turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 First we need to create the struct `TokenDetail` and add the decorator `nearBindgen` to serialize/deserialize the struct in the NEAR runtime (think of it as the required syntax for every struct to run on the NEAR protocol).

-We will create function `get_market` that will return a list of `TokenDetail` that contains the `tokenId` and its `price`.
+We will create the  function `get_market` that will return a list of `TokenDetail` that contains the `tokenId` and its `price`.
 For the implementation, we use `.entries` from `PersistentUnorderedMap` that takes the start and end indexes from our list (we can use this for pagination later when building the frontend application).

 Add the following code at the end of `main.ts`: